Kids can celebrate New Year’s, too! Include your children in the celebrations with these easy and delicious recipes for New Year’s Feasting.

 How have we grown?
 Where have we been?
 Where do we want to be?
 What do we want to do?

-As you consider how you will celebrate the passage of time this week, think about how to include your children.
-One way is to prepare a fun feast or two.
+As you consider how you will celebrate the passage of time this New Year’s, think about how to include your children.
+One way is to prepare a fun feast, or maybe even TWO.

 Hors d’oeuvres are great kid food.
 Kids love to eat with their fingers!
 And since cocktail foods usually don’t involve flatware, washing up is a snap.
 The perfect family-friendly feast!